 It is vitally important to pay attention to proper exercise form and technique when working out with free weights. good exercise form will not only ensure that you are working the muscle fully, but it will also help you stay clear of injury.

 Mistake #9.
 Too many exercises per body part

 Trying to hit a muscle from every possible angle only leads to overtraining.
 For biceps and triceps one or two exercises is enough, two for chest and a maximum of three for back, shoulders, and legs.

 Mistake #10.
 Using mostly machines

 Exercise machines have many apparent advantages over free weights, for newbies, they are much easier to learn, the weight stack can be changed quickly, there is no need for a spotter and on the surface, they appear to be safer than barbells or dumbbells.
-On the negative side they do not stimulate as much muscle fibre, burn as much fat, work your stabiliser muscles or have as powerful an effect on your growth hormones as compound free weight movements.
+On the negative side, they do not stimulate as much muscle fiber, burn as much fat, work your stabiliser muscles or have as powerful an effect on your growth hormones as compound free-weight movements.
 And although they may seem safer, because they do not work your stabilisers, imbalances can occur which can increase your chances of injury in the long run.

 This list is by no means exhaustive, but these are the mistakes that I have come across most often, and I have seen trainees make huge improvements simply by eliminating them from their training.